Linzh7/Note-Distributed-Data-Infrastructures/Real-time Data Infrastructure at Uber.md

 The structure of data processing system in Uber is a modified version of Apache.
 This is a hierarchical system, which could be broadly divided into four layers: storage, streaming, computing, analyze.

 There are two data types should be stored in this system, living streaming data and archival data from the whole system.
 The latter use [[HDFS]] to guarantee the fault-tolerance, meanwhile, the former use Kafka to provide streaming storage.
-Because data in PB , the processing system must support large scale.
-Therefore, Uber proposed cluster federation and dead letter queue.(addmore?)
+Because data in PB magnitude uploaded to Uber every day, the processing system must support large scale.
+Therefore, Uber proposed cluster federation and dead letter queue.(addmore? like features of kafka)

-The scale and workloads impact not only on storage, but also on steam processing.
-Though
+The scale and workloads impact not only on storage, but also on steaming.
+Flink is a high-performance engine in industry, which has good back pressure handling ability comparing with Strom and less memory comsuming than [[Spark]].
+Though Flink is a great choice, there are still some shortcomings need to overcome.
+Therefore, Uber improved its basic query function.

+For a company, analyzation is important.
+Therefore, Uber uses Apache Pinot, an online analytical processing system, for high-level query and analyze with low latency and TB-scale data support.
+Uber also modifies Pinot a lot to meet the demand.
+Firstly, the upsert operation for updating info and calculating fee.

 replaces the default failure handling mechanism in Kafka with dead letter queue which provides non-blocking retry to improve the traffic